 When it comes to bathroom fan replacement & installation, the list of options is rather extensive, as you can choose from a diverse list of customizable additions such as:

-• Control your fan your way with a switch, timer, motion sensor or humidity level detection.
+- Control your fan your way with a switch, timer, motion sensor or humidity level detection.
+These smart technology options offer convenience and automated maintenance for busy homeowners.

 CFM And Decibels